coveo/source.coveo.com/_posts/2016-09-27 Open-Sourcing JavaScript.md

 This also means that anyone playing with the open-source code is able to see the documentation right next to the component code without having to refer to an external website.

 Furthermore, the TypeDoc generated documentation can be easily implemented directly in the UI components, such as the [JavaScript Search Interface Editor](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=230).
-This way, the component can be used even by people who are not familiar with coding.
+This way, the components can be used even by people who are not familiar with coding.

 ###Removed internal jQuery dependencies